 Now increase the ‘book’ length further.
 Suppose we are compiling a library of all possible tweets of 140 characters.
 Including nonsense tweets, this library’s size is now 10^195 books (that’s written in full as a one followed by 195 zeros).
 Compare that number with the capacity of the universe to hold information: if you could somehow store each tweet in a space as small as a proton and fill the universe with them, you could store 10^126 tweets.
 Using something called the Bekenstein bound from black hole theory (not discussed by Bloch) you might increase the storage capacity to around 10^150, which still falls short – you would need 10^45 copies of the visible universe to do the job. (see Note 1)

 Finally, consider the library of Babel as Borges envisaged it.
 He carefully describes it consisting of books with an identical length of 400 pages, 80 lines on each page and 40 characters on each line, which adds up to 1.3 million characters per book.
-Bloch shows that based on the 25-letter alphabet, the number of possible books is about 101.8 million.
+Bloch shows that based on the 25-letter alphabet, the number of possible books is ten to the power of 101.8 million.
 Such a number is so stupendously big that it deserves the adjective ‘unimaginable’ that Bloch uses in the title of his book.
 No wonder the librarians are suicidal; Bloch shows that their task is hopeless.

 So much for the bleak side of combinatorics.
 The first to appreciate the optimistic side was the Austrian economist Joseph Schumpeter.
 In his farsighted 1911 book The Theory of Economic Development, he defined innovation as not merely the invention of new products but rather as the “carrying out of new combinations”.
 This definition includes inventing products (or improved quality products), but also introducing an existing product to a new market, producing the product in a new way, finding new sources of raw materials or components and finally regulatory innovations such as breakup of monopolies.